 I have worked at

-four content startups (including my current job at VentureBeat) and several established national magazines, covering technology, business, and science.
+four content startups (including my current job at VentureBeat), three of them as a founder or member of the founding team, and several established national magazines.
+In all these roles, I’ve covered various parts of the Venn diagram where the three circles of technology, business, and science overlap.
 The work I’ve enjoyed the most has involved creating new editorial products to inform and entertain readers on complicated topics of wide-reaching importance.

 I write occasionally too.